Coronavirus: 1,205 cases and three further deaths as hospitalisations increase faster than predicted

 “The number of hospitalisations are increasing faster than the exponential growth modelling predicted.
 This indicates a rapidly deteriorating disease trajectory nationally,” he said.

-Prof Philip Nolan, chair of the Nphet Irish Epidemiological Modelling Advisory Group, said the reproduction number “appears to have increased and is now at 1.4 nationally.
-Modelling shows that if current trends continue, by October 31st, the number of cases notified daily would be in the range of 1,800 - 2,500 cases with over 400 people in hospital.”
+Prof Philip Nolan, chair of the Nphet epidemiological modelling advisory group, said the reproduction number appears to have increased and is now at 1.4 nationally.
+If current trends continue, by October 31st, the number of cases notified daily would be in the range of 1,800 - 2,500 cases with over 400 people in hospital, he forecast.

-Dr Colm Henry, Chief Clinical Officer, HSE, said; “The challenge we have now is much greater than earlier this year, as we are trying to suppress Covid-19 while maintaining our non-Covid services and providing safe environments in our acute settings.

-“The higher the community transmission the more difficult it is to protect medically vulnerably people in all heathcare settings.
-We appeal to everyone to play their part in protecting patients, healthcare workers and frontline services.”

 Level 4 ‘likely but not inevitable’